j-a-h-i-r/j-a-h-i-r/README.md

 ### Hi there 👋
+I'm Jahirul Islam.
+Currently working as a Software Engineer at Fiftytwo Digital Ltd.

 <!--
 **j-a-h-i-r/j-a-h-i-r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.